ACK alert management

 Contact methods:

 Only verified mobile numbers can receive phone call notifications.
-To verify a mobile number, see Verify a mobile number.
+See Verify a mobile phone number.

-• Email: After you set an email address for a contact, they can receive alert notifications by email.
+• Email: Set an email address for a contact to receive alert notifications.

-• Chatbot: DingTalk chatbot, WeCom chatbot, and Lark chatbot .
+• Chatbots: DingTalk chatbots, WeCom chatbots, and Lark chatbots.

 Alert Contact Groups

-If no contact group exists, the console automatically creates a default contact group based on your Alibaba Cloud account information.
+If no contact group exists, the console creates a default group from your Alibaba Cloud account.

 New cluster

-If you enable alert configuration when you create a cluster, the system enables the default alert rules and sends alert notifications to the default contact group.
-You can also modify the alert contacts or contact groups.
+After alert configuration is enabled, default rules take effect and the default contact group receives notifications.
+You can modify the alert contacts or contact groups.

-For an ACK dedicated cluster, you must first grant permissions to the Worker RAM role and then enable the default alert rules.
+For an ACK dedicated cluster, grant permissions to the Worker RAM role before enabling default alert rules.

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.